apache/gravitino/docs/trino-connector/catalog-hive.md

 ## Select

-Most `SELECT` statements are supported, the queries can be executed successfully.
+The Gravitino connector supports most SELECT statements, allowing the execution of queries successfully.
-Some query optimizations such as pushdown and pruning functionalities are not yet supported.
+It's not implements certain query optimizations, such as pushdown and pruning functionalities.

 ## Table properties